 Guiyang Guizhou, China Travel Guide

 Autumn (September-November) sees pleasant temperatures, averaging 18-24°C (64-75°F).
 Rainfall happens less frequently than in summer.
 Fog can occur, especially in the mornings, lending a misty atmosphere to the mountainous landscape.
 Winters (December-February) stay mild, with temperatures averaging 5-10°C (41-50°F).
-The weather often has as damp, cloudy, and sometimes foggy.
+The weather usually has as damp, cloudy, and sometimes foggy.

 Carrying a Compact umbrella or a Lightweight waterproof jacket stands as a good practice.
 The humidity makes temperatures feel more extreme, so dressing in layers aids in controlling comfort.